thorstensson/mp3playerp5/README.md

   npm run dev
 ```
 ## Suggested S3 config (if you're ok with a public S3 bucket)

-For the moment I'm'using S3 for the mp3 files.
-But play well and don't reuse my S3, if you somehow navigated to here :sunglasses:

-To be able to play mp3 files from S3 without running into CORS restrictions, you need to configure the S3 bucket and its CORS policy.
-Login to your AWS, click on your bucket, then click on permissions and scroll down.
-Then add

 ### Bucket Policy
 ```json